Founder, Majority Owner, Chairman and Chief Executive Officer

 Revolution and Venture Capital Investor

-Mr. Leonsis is a cofounder and partner in the “speed-up capital” Revolution Growth Fund II, which currently has made investments in 12 companies: Bedrock Manufacturing (Shinola and Filson), Bigcommerce, CustomInk, Echo360, FedBid, Handy, Lolly Wolly Doodle, Optoro, Resonate, sweetgreen, Revolution Foods and SpareFoot.
+Mr. Leonsis is a cofounder and partner in the “speed-up capital” Revolution Growth Fund II, which currently has made investments in 15 companies: Bedrock Manufacturing (Shinola and Filson), Bigcommerce, Cava, CustomInk, Echo360, FedBid, Handy, LDiscovery, Lolly Wolly Doodle, Optoro, Resonate, sweetgreen, Revolution Foods, SpareFoot and Sportradar.
 He serves on the board of directors of companies where he led investments: FedBid, Resonate, Optoro and CustomInk.
 Previously he was chairman of Revolution Money, a unit of Revolution LLC that was purchased by American Express in 2010.
 Mr. Leonsis then joined the American Express board of directors and currently leads the technology and innovation committee.

 Filmmaker and Digital Entrepreneur